draeger-lab/SPECIMEN/.github/CONTRIBUTING.md

 ## Testing and validation

 Validation should match the risk of the change.
-For workflow changes, maintainers need evidence that complete pipeline behavior still works.
+For workflow changes, maintainers need evidence that complete pipeline behaviour still works.

 Useful validation includes: